Wiscasset (CDP), Maine

 Wiscasset is a census-designated place (CDP) comprising the primary settlement in the town of Wiscasset in Lincoln County, Maine, United States.
-The population was 1,097 at the 2010 census, out of 3,732 people in the entire town.
+The population was 1,232 at the 2020 census, out of 3,732 people in the entire town.
 Wiscasset is the county seat of Lincoln County.

 Geography

 The Wiscasset CDP is located in the east-central part of the town of Wiscasset at 44.005362°N 69.670372°W (44.005362, −69.670372), in western Lincoln County.
 The village sits on the west side of the tidal Sheepscot River, which forms the boundary with the town of Edgecomb to the east.
 The CDP extends along the Sheepscot south to Birch Point and north to an unnamed cove downstream from Clark Point.
 The CDP extends west as far as Ward Brook and north to a powerline near Foye Road.

-U.S. Route 1 passes through the center of the village as Main Street, heading east across the Sheepscot River on the Donald E. Davey Bridge into the north part of Edgecomb.
+U.S. Route 1 passes through the center of the village as Main Street, heading east across the Sheepscot River on the Donald E. Davey Bridge into the northern part of Edgecomb.
 US 1 leads northeast 8 mi to Damariscotta and southwest 10 mi to Bath.
 Portland is 44 mi to the southwest.
-Maine State Route 27 enters Wiscasset from the east with US 1 but turns and leads north 17 mi to Gardiner and 23 mi to Augusta, the state capital.
+Maine State Route 27 enters Wiscasset from the east with US 1, but turns and leads north 17 mi to Gardiner and 23 mi to Augusta, the state capital.
 ME 27 splits off US 1 in Edgecomb and leads south to Boothbay Harbor, 13 mi from Wiscasset.
 Maine State Route 218 (Federal Street) leads northeast out of Wiscasset 13 mi to Whitefield.

 According to the United States Census Bureau, the Wiscasset CDP has a total area of 10.2 sqkm, of which 10.1 sqkm are land and 0.1 sqkm, or 0.89%, are water.
 It is home to Wiscasset High School.